 Pyrenees National Park

 Pyrenees national park (Parc national des Pyrenees, founded in 1967) stretches 65 miles along the Spanish border.
 It covers nearly 285 sq miles and along with adjacent Pyrénées Occidentales national park and Ordesa and Monte Perdido Spanish national park form a huge protected area, occupying nearly a half of the French Pyrenees.
-Moreover, this region is attractive not only for its unique natural environment and wildlife, but also for the territory availability and an abundance of historical sites.
+The region is attractive not only for its unique natural environment and wildlife.
+It can be easily accessible and has a great number of of historical sites.

 Cevennes National Park

 Parc national des Cevennes is located in the mountainous areas of the country’s south.
 The Cevennes mountain range is one of the oldest in Europe.
 Therefore, this region is characterized by the most unusual environment, famous for a variety of relict life forms.
-At the same time, it is one of the oldest areas of human habitation, so for protection purposes the Cevennes national park was established in 1970 and covered the entire southern part of the Lozere department and the north-western part of the Gard department.
-According to the French environmental regulations the park is divided into two parts which are the strictly protected central part and the outer part where the bulk of historical settlements are located (outer part is open for travelers).
+At the same time, it is one of the oldest areas of human habitation.
+Thus, for protection purposes the Cevennes national park was established in 1970 and covered the entire southern part of the Lozere department and the north-western part of the Gard department.
+According to the French environmental regulations the park is divided into two parts.
+Central part is strictly protected, while the outer one with a bulk of historical settlements is open for travelers.

-Climbing up the mountains, Mont Lozere alpine meadows are being replaced with peatlands and mountain wastelands, steppes and meadows stretch along the western slopes, meanwhile covered rocky valleys of the southern slopes are rich in subtropical vegetation, lovely beech, chestnut and oak forests (more than 143.000 acres that form the largest forest area in the south of the country).
-33 out of 400 endangered species in France can be observed in the park, not to mention more than a hundred species of rare plants, which turn out to be quite surprising given that nearly all slopes of the outside are used for livestock grazing.
+As you climb up the mountains, Mont Lozere alpine meadows are being replaced with peatlands and mountain wastelands.
+Steppes and meadows stretch along the western slopes.
+Rocky valleys of the southern slopes are rich in subtropical vegetation, lovely beech, chestnut and oak forests.
+143000 acres form the largest forest area in the south of the country.
+33 out of 400 endangered species in France can be observed in the park, not to mention more than a hundred species of rare plants.
+This turn out to be quite surprising given that nearly all slopes of the outside are used for livestock grazing.

 The Camargue regional reserve is the most famous in the country.
 It occupies the vast western part of the Rhone River delta.
-This region is unique for its salt and reed marshes, marine lagoons, hundreds of channels and sand islands that consider to be the last place where visitors can enjoy relic prairies that are completely vanished in other parts of the mainland.
+This region is unique for its salt and reed marshes, marine lagoons, hundreds of channels and sand islands.
+There is no way you can find similar relic prairies anywhere else of the mainland.
 Pink flamingos, egrets and numerous waterfowl are still nesting in a total area of more than 930 sq miles.
 More than a hundred mammal species can be observed in a unique juniper forest and brackish water of the estuaries.
-But the top reason to visit Camargue is to see white horses and Camargue cattle with your own eyes as they won’t be found anywhere else in Europe.
+The top reason to visit Camargue is its famous white horses because they won’t be found anywhere else in Europe.

 Located in a very heart of France, Brenne Natural Park is considered the most important lake reserve in the country.
-Despite the fact that French people consider the park as lacustrine wetlands, the area actually contains almost no natural lakes, as most all of the nearly 1,400 ancient water bodies have long been adapted to economic needs.
+Despite the fact that French people consider the park as lacustrine wetlands, the area actually contains almost no natural lakes.
+Thus, almost all of the nearly 1400 ancient water bodies have long been adapted to economic needs.
 Linked by canals and channels they are, rather, ponds and reservoirs than lakes.
-However, vast areas of wetlands in the area between Creuse and Indre, as well as dense vegetation and numerous ponds and streams provide nice conditions for bird nesting and excellent habitat for fish and mammals.
+However, vast wetlands between Creuse and Indre, as well as dense vegetation provide nice conditions for bird nesting.

 The hilly Petit-Brenn region in the southern part, isn’t the official part of the park and is used for grazing.
-But the local wooded areas with lots of hedgerows have also become a refuge for thousands of living beings, coexisting with humans almost seamlessly.
-The main reason to visit Brenne is bird seasonal migrations.
-More than 140 species of birds can be observed here.
+The local wooded areas with lots of hedgerows have become a refuge for thousands of living beings, coexisting with humans almost seamlessly.
+The main reason to visit Brenne is the bird seasonal migration that offers a chance to see more than 140 species.
 Brenne is a habitat for the largest population of European aquatic tortoise in France.
 Besides, the licensed hunting is permitted here, so the park is a most popular place for active sports with a really convenient location.

 Numerous signposted hiking trails are laid out in the park.
 About one hundred trails can be used for short hiking, while only two trails are dedicated for a multi-day hike. Сyclists can use not only specialized trails for downhill, but local roads as well due to low traffic in the region.
 There are several equestrian centers conducting tours, water sport and leisure center in Mezieres-en-Brenne.
 Architecture is another reason to visit Brenne natural park.
 Distinctive local architecture, famous for red sandstone houses and several castles, monasteries and museums, attract travelers.
-To get to the park by car from virtually anywhere in France is easy when going through Poitiers and Chateauroux, from which start several roads framing the whole territory of Brenne.
+You can reach the park by car from virtually anywhere in France by driving through Poitiers and Chateauroux.
+From the town of Chateauroux start several roads framing the whole territory of Brenne.

 Outdoor enthusiasts will find picturesque valleys and fairly low mountain ranges, forested mountains and lifeless stone placers of ancient volcanic fields, as well as numerous rivers and lakes.
-Main office of the park is located in the town of Saint-Pons-de-Thomieres, but several surrounding towns of Tar and Herault departments have additional offices.
-In order to reach the Haut-Languedoc park by car drive from Toulouse through Revel (when going from the West), from Montpellier through Clermont-l’Herault (when going from the South).
+Main office of the park is located in the town of Saint-Pons-de-Thomieres.
+Several surrounding towns of Tar and Herault departments also have additional offices.
+In order to reach the Haut-Languedoc park by car drive from Toulouse through Revel (when going from the West).
+Or from Montpellier through Clermont-l’Herault (when going from the South).

 To the East of Avignon lies the tiny Luberon mountain range.
 The half of its territory is under protection of the Regional Natural Park of the same name.
 This is an unusual natural reserve, featuring contrasting climatic conditions.
-The northern slopes of the ridge have a humid climate and it is relatively cold here during wintertime, while the southern side has a warm Mediterranean climate and is covered by dense forests and pastures.
+The northern slopes of the ridge have a humid climate and it is relatively cold here during wintertime.
+The southern side has a warm Mediterranean climate and is covered by dense forests and pastures.
 Several picturesque towns and medieval castles are located in the neighborhood, making this region a very scenic and easily accessible.
-The best starting point for exploring the mountains is the town of Apt with its large confectionery factory and a lovely market.
-However, bulk of travelers is just drive through the city, heading for the archaeological museum.
+The best starting point for exploring the mountains is the town of Apt.
+In spite of having a large confectionery factory and a lovely market, some travelers just drive through the city, heading for the archaeological museum.

-The Verdon regional park lies on the south-east of France in the Alpes de Haute Provence department.
-The park has the second largest canyon in the world that was formed by the Verdon River.
-Having the size of half a mile deep and 15 miles in length, the canyon is very popular with travelers, who can drive around its rim, rent kayaks or hike, and even do rock climbing on the limestone walls.
-The most impressive part is located between the towns of Castellane and Moustiers-Sainte-Marie, where the river paved a picturesque gorge and falls into the reservoir of St. Croix (Sainte-Croix-du-Verdon).
-The slopes of the gorge are of different inclination due to this fact, lots of spots are covered with beautiful forest.
-The rocky areas are popular with climbers, more than 1,500 trails are laid out with the elevation difference from 65 to 1300 feet.
-Around a hundred hiking trails are available to get quite astonishing views.
+The Verdon regional park lies on the southeast of France in the Alpes de Haute Provence department.
+The park has the second largest canyon in the world that serves as a channel for Verdon River.
+Having the size of half a mile deep and 15 miles in length, the canyon is very popular with travelers.
+With a bunch of options available you can drive around its rim, rent kayaks or hike.
+Or even try rock climbing on the limestone walls.

 Due to proximity to the Côte d’Azur and the Luberon mountains, Verdon park is very popular with travelers.
-You can reach the park by using the road D952 from Castellana to Moustiers-Sainte-Marie when going from the north, or by using the road D71, through Aiguines.
+You can reach the park by using the road D952 from Castellana to Moustiers-Sainte-Marie when going from the north.
+Or use the road D71, through Aiguines.